 Here's that same booth but at an indoor craft show this time.
-I like these two photos because you can see how a booth can be transformed for outdoor and indoor shows.
+These two photos show you how a booth can be transformed for outdoor and indoor shows.

-Here's a simple, portable purse display rack.
-The crafter has made full use of the space by displaying purses not only on all of the hooks, but also on the slightly elevated base of this stand.
+Below, on the left, you'll see a simple, portable purse display rack.
+The designer has made full use of the space by displaying purses not only on all of the hooks, but also on the slightly elevated base of this stand.

-This next booth has to win the prize for most compact and portable accessories display.
+The photo on the right shows a booth that has to win the prize for most compact and portable accessories display.

 Look closely at those wooden racks.
 I bet they screw apart and can be broken down into a few long, thin planks.
 Perfect for easy transportation and storage!